 It is also possible to contract MRSA through airborne contact.
 MRSA can be found in a person’s nose, even if that individual is not infected with the bacteria.
 When such a person sneezes, MRSA bacteria are expelled from the nose.
 If the sneeze is not appropriately shielded, the bacteria can travel and land on another individual or on objects, ultimately resulting in the spread of infection by MRSA.

 There are cases in which a person infected his or her self with the MRSA virus.
 This happens when an individual is colonized by MRSA or has MRSA bacteria living on his or her skin.
 If that individual does something like nick his or her self while shaving, he or she can infect his or her self with the MRSA virus.

 Some sort of break in the skin is necessary to become infected with MRSA.
 The break in the skin need not be significant in order to result in MRSA infection.

 According to the CDC, over 80,000 people in the United States have invasive MRSA infections every year.
 This is the type of MRSA infection that goes below the skin and burrows deeper into a person’s body.
 Of this number, 11,000 people die annually from an invasive MRSA infection.
 Many more people are afflicted with MRSA infections that remain contained in the skin.

-How Long is a Person Infected and Contagious with MRSA?
+How Long Is a Person Infected and Contagious With MRSA?

 A person can be contagious with or a carrier of MRSA without being infected by it.
-Thus, an individual presents not evidence that he or she is a carrier of the bacteria.
+Thus, an individual presents no evidence that he or she is a carrier of the bacteria.
 As noted previously, MRSA can survive on the surface of an object for two to six months.
 Thus, an individual can carry MRSA bacteria with the risk of potentially infecting someone for an extended period of time.